kotudemo/nixmono/README.md

 <h2 align=center> DISCLAIMER </h2>

 **If your pc too low-end like Intel Core i7-6700K + GeForce GTX 680 the best thing you can do is dual-booting Windows 10.
 You also need CPU with iGPU or second dGPU to be left for your Linux system.
-Also you want to have CPU like r7 7700x to handle both systems at the same time.
-This guideline's gonna work if your setup is powered by Nvidia (GTX 1000+) and Intel CPU (core 10 gen or lower with with iGPU (for newer iGPU you have to change ```hardware.graphics.extraPackages```)).
+Also you want to have CPU like r7 7700x to handle both systems at the same time.**

+**The following guideline's gonna work if your setup is powered by Nvidia (GTX 1000+) and Intel CPU (core 10 gen or lower with with iGPU (for newer iGPU you have to change ```hardware.graphics.extraPackages```)).
 Otherwise, you gonna have to do a lot of changes in passthrough.nix.
 There are some links below might be useful to adjust your configuration for AMD GPU and some optimizations for lower latency and higher perfomance.**

 https://discourse.nixos.org/t/nixos-vfio-gpu-passthrough/41169/2 \
 https://gist.github.com/techhazard/1be07805081a4d7a51c527e452b87b26 \